kevit-ashish-chandpa/test-analytics-for-pr/README.md

 - **Timeline checkpoints** – new `Time to assignment`, `Assignment → Review request`, `Review request → Changes requested`, `Change request → Update`, `Update → Approval`, and `Approval → Merge` columns quantify each stage of the review lifecycle, while each PR entry stores the corresponding timestamps (`assignmentTimestamp`, `reviewRequestTimestamp`, `firstUpdateAfterChangeRequestTimestamp`, `approvalTimestamp`, `mergeTimestamp`).
 - **Per-developer KPI exports** – every run now produces `pr-metrics.csv` and `pr-metrics.md` artifacts that match the “PR Metrics Table” workbook, so you can track cycle time, coding time, review waiting time, size mix, requested changes, and more for each developer.
 - **Reverted PR flagging** – the reverted counter and the per-PR `revertedPrFlag` now detect both `revert-*` branches and labels named `revert`, making reverted work easier to audit.
-- **Extended metrics digest** – `extended-metrics.json` and `extended-metrics.md` capture the new KPIs per developer, presenting them in a compact table plus Mermaid xycharts that make comparing throughput and cycle times trivial.
+- **Extended metrics digest** – `extended-metrics.json`, `extended-metrics.md`, and `extended-metrics.csv` capture the new KPIs per developer, presenting them in machine-friendly JSON, Markdown tables + Mermaid xycharts, and spreadsheet-ready CSV form.

 ### Flow Efficiency Metrics